-In order to show how the proposed SDWN framework works, we next make use of an example case study, describing the high-level interactions between the main SDWN components (Fig. 4).
+In order to show how the proposed SDWN framework works, we next make use of an example case study, describing the high level interactions between the main SDWN components (see Figure 4).
 We not only explain how to make use of the defined interfaces - highlighting the opportunities enabled by the use of SDN in a wireless mobile network - but also identify some of the challenges posed by the adoption of such an architecture.

-In our case study, which is meant to serve just as an example and therefore does not capture all the possible interactions, virtual operator A operates using the resources of a core transport backbone and different RANs.
-Using the defined northbound interface with the SDN controller(s), virtual operator A is capable of preconfiguring the physical network resources, so it appears as a valid operator in the area covered by wireless access networks.
-Similarly, a service provider can also preconfigure the network in order to provide a certain default treatment to its traffic (e.g., provide low end-to-end latency).
-Note that in both cases, the use of the interfaces provided to configure/influence the behavior of the network requires proper SLAs to be in place.
+In our case study - which is meant to serve just as an example, and therefore it does not capture all the possible interactions - a virtual operator A operates using the resources of a core transport backbone and different radio access networks.
+Using the defined northbound interface with the SDN controller(s), Virtual Operator A is capable of pre-configuring the physical network resources, so it appears as a valid operator in the area covered by wireless access networks.
+Similarly, a service provider can also pre-configure the network in order to provide a certain default treatment to its traffic (e.g., provide low end-to-end latency).
+Note that in both cases, the use of the interfaces provided to configure/influence the behavior of the network requires proper service level agreements (SLAs) to be in place.

-In this scenario, if a UE falls within the coverage of wireless RAN 1 and attaches to the network, this event can be reported to the SDN controller(s) using the existing southbound interface.
-This attachment event is also reported to virtual operator A, which can optionally trigger some specific configuration actions on the network for that particular UE.
-These additional configurations can affect both the transport core and the wireless access networks, for example, by offering a prioritized wireless access by configuring the MAC service provided to the UE.
+In this scenario, if a user equipment (UE) falls within the coverage of the Wireless RAN 1 and attaches to the network, this event can be reported to the SDN controller(s), using the existing southbound interface.
+This attachment event is also notified to the Virtual Operator A, which can optionally trigger some specific configuration actions on the network for that particular UE.
+These additional configurations can affect both the transport core and the wireless access networks, for example to offer a prioritized wireless access, by configuring the MAC service provided to the UE.

 If the UE requests a service for which the network has an agreement in place (video in this example), its traffic is provided with a differentiated service.
-The network configuration required to do so can already be in place, or can be triggered on the service provider by the SDN controller(s).
-Both approaches are possible (preconfiguration of the traffic forwarding and on-demand dynamic configuration), allowing for different service models (e.g., gold users are provisioned on demand, while regular users are provided with a default service).
-Note that scalability might be a concern if preconfigured policies are not used, and the traffic from all the users is treated on demand.
-This is one of the main challenges to be addressed in SDN archi-
+The network configuration required to do so can be already in place, or can be triggered on the service provider by the SDN controller(s).
+Both approaches are possible (pre-configuration of the traffic forwarding and on-demand dynamic configuration), allowing for different service models (e.g., gold users are provisioned on demand, while regular users are provided with a default service).
+Note that scalability might be a concern if preconfigured policies are not used, and the traffic from all the users is treated on-demand.
+This is one of the main challenges to be addressed in SDN architectures.

-If the UE gets into coverage of another wireless access network, also managed by the same SDN controller(s) and with the required SLAs in place, this event is received by the network, which can then evaluate whether to selectively move some flows to the new access in order to improve this particular UE's QoE, the overall utilization of the network, or both.
-In this example, video traffic is moved to wireless RAN 2 by exploiting the existing SDN interfaces with both the infrastructure network entities and the UE.
+If the UE gets into coverage of another wireless access network, also managed by the same SDN controller(s), and with the required SLAs in place, this event is received by the network, which can then evaluate to selectively move some flows to the new access, in order to improve this particular UE's QoE, the overall utilization of the network, or both.
+In this example, video traffic is moved to the Wireless RAN 2, by exploiting the existing SDN interfaces with both the infrastructure network entities and the UE.

-STANDARDIZATION: STATUS AND FUTURE NEEDS
+V. STANDARDIZATION: STATUS AND FUTURE NEEDS